-- 1. The credit period generally allowed on domestic sales as well as export sales varies from 30 to 90 days (excluding transit period). - 2.
-Refer note 38(b) for allowance for expected credit loss. - 3.
-Refer note 40 for balances due from related party.
+1. The credit period generally allowed on domestic sales as well as export sales varies from 30 to 90 days (excluding transit period).

+2. Refer note 37(ii)(A)(b) for allowance for expected credit loss.

+3. Refer note 39 for balances due from related party.